Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

 \subsubsection{Evaluation Metrics}

-Our evaluation setup simulates an uplink $N_t\times N_r$ MIMO system which has $N_t$ users (with one transmit antenna each) and $N_r$ receive antennas at the base station ($N_r > N_t$).
-We assume a slow-fading channel, and channel instances are assumed to follow the Rayleigh fading model.
+We primarily use two evaluation metrics: BER and spectral efficiency.
 The BER is computed as the mean BER of all users.
-We compare our methods against MMSE-SIC with optimal ordering~\cite{optimalMMSEsic} and the MMSE detector in both large and massive MIMO scenarios.
+We compare our methods against MMSE-SIC with optimal ordering~\cite{optimalMMSEsic}, MMSE detector, and RI-MIMO~\cite{ri-mimo} in both large and massive MIMO scenarios.
 Spectral efficiency computations are based on convolutional coding with code-rates $\frac{1}{3}$, $\frac{1}{2}$, $\frac{2}{3}$, and an oracle Adaptive Modulation and Coding~(AMC) module that selects the best modulation and code-rate based on SNR.